leaozim/42-course--Libft/README.md

  <tr>
   <td><a href="https://github.com/leaozim/Libft/blob/main/srcs/ft_atoi.c">ft_atoi</a></td>
-  <td>converts the initial portion of the string pointed to by nptr to int.
+  <td>Converts the initial portion of the string pointed to by nptr to int.
 Atoi() does not detect errors</td>
  </tr>

  <tr>
   <td><a href="https://github.com/leaozim/Libft/blob/main/srcs/ft_calloc.c">ft_calloc</a></td>
-  <td>allocates memory for an array of nmemb elements of size each and returns a pointer to the allocated memory.</td>
+  <td>Allocates memory for an array of nmemb elements of size each and returns a pointer to the allocated memory.</td>
  </tr>

  <tr>